The Perfect Balance of Strategic, Analytical, and Creative Knowledge

 The online program consists of 10 courses (30 credits), each eight weeks long, culminating with a capstone course that allows you to apply everything you have learned to a project in your specific area of interest.
 Further focus your studies, and choose from two concentrations:

-American University is pleased to offer select students an Online Merit Scholarship of $3,000, $5,000 or $10,000.
+American University is pleased to offer select students an Online Merit Scholarship of up to $10,000.
 Admitted students will be eligible for scholarship consideration based on academic credentials, professional experience, and exceptional leadership skills.

 Course Requirements (15 credit hours)